kartik7588/PhonicFlow/README.md

 ---

 ##  Contact & Support
-For any questions, support, or feedback, feel free to reach out via *[GitHub Issues](https://github.com/your-username/phonicflow/issues)* or email us at *support@phonicflow.com*.
+For any questions, support, or feedback, feel free to reach out via (https://github.com/kartik7588)* or email us at kartikjan.7588@gmail.com

 ---